MechanicalRock/mechanicalrock.github.io/_posts/2023-01-27-re-invent-recap-ml.markdown

 Obviously, the process of designing data transformation pipeline is time-consuming and required a cross-team collaboration.
 The main object of [Amazon SageMaker Data Wrangler](https://aws.amazon.com/sagemaker/data-wrangler/?sagemaker-data-wrangler-whats-new.sort-by=item.additionalFields.postDateTime&sagemaker-data-wrangler-whats-new.sort-order=desc) is to simplify the process of data preparation and all of the necessary steps of data preparation workflow on a single visual interface.

 However, You still need to apply all the transformation applied to training dataset for model training to the new data during real-time inference.
 With new feature announced at re:invent 2022 for Amazon SageMaker Data Wrangler, you can now simply reuse the data transformation flow which you created in SageMaker Data Wrangler as a step in Amazon SageMaker inference pipelines.
-As a result of that, your production deployment will be speed up!
+As a result of that, your production deployment will be speed up.

 ### Amazon Glue for Ray (Preview)
 Ray is an open-source compute framework that makes it easy to scale AI and Python workloads, from reinforcement learning to deep learning to tuning, and model serving.
 AWS Glue is a serverless, scalable data integration service used to discover, prepare, move, and integrate data from multiple sources.
 AWS Glue for Ray is a new engine option on AWS Glue to process large datasets with Python and popular Python libraries.
 You can now create and run Ray jobs as AWS Glue ETL(Extract, Transform, Load) jobs.
 Having said, AWS Glue for Ray jobs can be run on schedule or on demand.